About Mr. Anil Pradhan

 Anil Pradhan

-Anil Pradhan’s contributions have earned him several prestigious awards and opportunities, including the National Youth Award from the Government of India, the 3M CII Young Innovation Award with a Special Impact Prize, the Award of Excellence from the Software Technology Parks of India, and the honor of being the Winner of the Science Engagement category at the Berlin Science Week.
+In 2021, Anil Pradhan led a team of students from rural India and underserved communities to achieve the world rank 3 at the NASA Rover Challenge.
+His transformative impact on education, science, and technology earned him the prestigious National Youth Award, Highest Civilian Award under the age of 29 from the Government of India in the same year.
+Anil’s contributions have been recognized with several accolades, including the 3M CII Young Innovation Award with a Special Impact Prize, the Award of Excellence from the Software Technology Parks of India, and the Winner of the Science Engagement category at the Berlin Science Week.

-He has represented India on various global platforms, including the One Young World summit in Manchester, UK; Berlin Science Week in Germany; the World Youth Forum in Egypt; Bauma Shanghai in China; and the NASA Rover Challenge in Huntsville, USA.
-His endeavors have truly made a mark on the international stage.
+Anil Pradhan’s influence extends beyond national borders as he has represented India on various global platforms such as the One Young World summit in Manchester, UK; Berlin Science Week in Germany; the World Youth Forum in Egypt; Bauma Shanghai in China; and the NASA Rover Challenge in Huntsville, USA.
+His remarkable journey has made a lasting impression on renowned institutions like IIT, IIM, and State Governments, where he has been invited to share his awe-inspiring story of innovation and dedication to education.

-According to Anil, “Creativity must become our nature, constructiveness must become our habit, and seeds of inquisitiveness must sprout every day and every moment.
+According to Anil, ā€œCreativity must become our nature, constructiveness must become our habit, and seeds of inquisitiveness must sprout every day and every moment.
 Then, innovation will become our practice.
-Enrichment of innovative activities must become a mission and goal for all of us.”
-To a question on his view of engineering, Anil responds: “Belonging to a middle-class family, I had faced many ups and downs in life.
+Enrichment of innovative activities must become a mission and goal for all of us.ā€Ā To a question on his view of engineering, Anil responds: ā€œBelonging to a middle-class family, I had faced many ups and downs in life.
 By solving those real-life problems, I learned the art of innovation.
 Those who can solve a real-life problem are real engineers.
 They can utilise their technical education to solve problems.

 Invited to Andhra Pradesh Secretariat to address Civil Servants (IAS/IPS/ State civil servant) by APHRDI, Govt of AP